Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Interpretability: Attention as a Dynamic Information Bottleneck

-Deep learning models are often criticized as black boxes \cite{rudin2019stop}.
-Here, we show that SourceNet exhibits useful properties beyond simply fitting a function, and has autonomously discovered physical strategies that match human intuitions \cite{iten2020discovering}.
+Deep learning models for physical systems are often criticized as black boxes \citep{rudin2019stop}.
+Here, we show that beyond achieving high empirical accuracy, Sensoformer exhibits highly interpretable internal representations that align with established statistical principles \citep{iten2020discovering}.

-A question of interest is how much of a waveform is actually useful.
-Classical solvers typically rely on a single data point: the first P-wave polarity.
-The rest of the time series is often discarded as coda noise due to complex scattering.

-However, our Grad-CAM analysis (Figure \ref{fig:xai}) shows that SourceNet's attention is not confined to the P-wave onset but extends substantially into the coda and early scattered phases.
-Physically, this suggests the model has learned that these phases are not random but contains rich information about the source mechanism \cite{aki2002quantitative}.
-Thus, SourceNet effectively performs an implicit full-waveform inversion from the entire signal duration that human analysts usually ignore \cite{fichtner2010full}.
+Classical domain solvers typically rely on isolated data points (e.g., the first P-wave arrival), discarding the subsequent complex scattering (coda) as intractable noise.
+However, our Grad-CAM analysis (Figure \ref{fig:xai}a) reveals that Sensoformer's attention extends substantially into these early scattered phases.
+From an ML perspective, the model has learned that these transient dynamics contain rich, structured constraints regarding the source mechanism \citep{aki2002quantitative}, effectively leveraging the full temporal context that manual heuristics ignore.

-The most interesting emergent behavior appears in the Transformer's self-attention mechanism.
-When aggregating attention scores by station azimuth (Figure \ref{fig:xai}), we observe a systematic anisotropy: the model consistently upweights stations in the East-West direction ($90^{\circ}/270^{\circ}$) and downweights the denser stations to the North and South.
-This attention bias is not an artifact of specific source parameter preference (e.g., the prevalence of strike-slip faulting) in the real data, because we observed the same pattern in the pre-trained model on synthetic data with uniformly distributed source mechanisms.
-Thus, the learned policy is driven by the network topology itself.
-The model has successfully decoupled the sensor geometry from the wave physics, and identified the intrinsic spatial limitations of the sensor array.
+The most compelling behavior emerges in the spatial self-attention mechanism.
+When aggregating attention scores by station azimuth (Figure \ref{fig:xai}b), we observe a systematic anisotropy: the model consistently upweights stations in the East-West direction ($90^{\circ}/270^{\circ}$) and downweights the highly dense stations to the North and South.
+Because the pre-training synthetics featured uniformly distributed source mechanisms, this attention bias is strictly driven by the network topology itself.